Skip to main content

 Technical Analysis

-CVE-2025-52751 is a reflected Cross-site Scripting (XSS) vulnerability identified in the colome Slide Puzzle web application, affecting versions up to and including 1.0.0.
-The vulnerability stems from improper neutralization of user-supplied input during the generation of web pages, which allows attackers to inject malicious JavaScript code that is reflected back to the user without proper sanitization.
-When a victim interacts with a crafted URL containing malicious payloads, the injected script executes in their browser context, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
-The CVSS v3.1 base score is 7.1, indicating a high severity level, with an attack vector of network (remote), low attack complexity, no privileges required, but user interaction necessary.
-The scope is changed, meaning the vulnerability can affect resources beyond the vulnerable component.
-The confidentiality, integrity, and availability impacts are all rated low but present, as the attack can leak sensitive information, modify client-side data, or disrupt user sessions.
-Although no known exploits are currently reported in the wild, the vulnerability's nature makes it a likely target for phishing or social engineering campaigns.
-No official patches or updates have been released yet, increasing the urgency for defensive measures.
-The vulnerability was reserved in June 2025 and published in October 2025, indicating recent discovery and disclosure.
+CVE-2025-52751 identifies a reflected Cross-site Scripting (XSS) vulnerability in the colome Slide Puzzle application, affecting all versions up to and including 1.0.0.
+The vulnerability stems from improper neutralization of user-supplied input during the generation of web pages, which allows attackers to inject malicious JavaScript code that is reflected back to users without proper sanitization.
+When a victim interacts with a crafted URL or input, the malicious script executes in their browser context, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
+The vulnerability has a CVSS v3.1 base score of 7.1, reflecting its high severity due to network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), but requiring user interaction (UI:R).
+The scope is changed (S:C), indicating that the vulnerability affects resources beyond the initially vulnerable component.
+The impact affects confidentiality, integrity, and availability to a limited extent (C:L/I:L/A:L).
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk if weaponized.
+The lack of available patches at the time of publication necessitates immediate attention from users of the Slide Puzzle application.
+The reflected XSS nature means that attacks typically require social engineering to lure users into clicking malicious links.
+The vulnerability is particularly relevant for web applications embedded in environments where Slide Puzzle is deployed, potentially exposing users to browser-based attacks.
+Proper input validation, output encoding, and security headers are critical to mitigating this threat.

 Potential Impact